What is the Holy Spirit? What does it do? Who has it? How does it work? What does it produce?

 We are intrigued by supernatural power, and many seek to display it.
 Yet the Scriptures show the activity of the Holy Spirit in ways that are commonly missed.

-In this introductory article to a series on the fruit of the Spirit, John Ritenbaugh explains how the Bible approaches fruit symbolically, what it means to bear fruit, and the work of the Holy Spirit in us.
+The Bible frequently uses the symbol of fruit.
+Here is an in-depth look at what it means to bear fruit, and the work of the Holy Spirit in us.

 God displays emotions, but they are always under control, unlike mankind.
 Using God's Spirit, we can grow into emotional (not emotionless) spiritual maturity.

 John Ritenbaugh contends that in this time of scattering, our faith in God has been put on trial.
 Our highest good is to know God (far beyond mere theoretical knowledge) and to live a life that reflects His righteousness, love, and justice.
 The better we k. . .

 The world contains over a billion professing Christians—of Catholic, Protestant, and Orthodox creeds, not to mention the hundreds of denominations. ...

 Perhaps the most famous line from the quill of American patriot Thomas Paine is the sentence that opened his pro-revolution pamphlet, The American Crisis, No. ...